ktorch/ktorch/docs/build.rst

 or to use the new M1/M2 chips with
 `MPS (Metal Performance Shaders) <https://pytorch.org/blog/introducing-accelerated-pytorch-training-on-mac/>`_.

-See `this section <libtorch>` on how build the PyTorch c++ libraries from source before building the k interface.
+See :ref:`this section <libtorch>` on how build the PyTorch c++ libraries from source before building the k interface.

 Below is a brief  summary of retrieval steps for a Linux machine with Nvidia GPU(s):